Coronavirus Disease 2019 (COVID-19)

 We are open and accepting new patients and we are performing all surgical procedures.
 The Barrow Second Opinion Program is accepting new requests for neurosurgical second opinions.
 Please continue reading for specific information on visitor policies and telemedicine visits.

-Visitors who fall into one of the two categories above will be required to wear a disposable mask that covers their nose and mouth at all times and to check in, undergo a screening, and obtain a visitor badge.
+- Visitors will be required to wear a disposable mask that covers their nose and mouth at all times

 If you have any questions, please talk to your caregiver.

-We appreciate your assistance in stopping the spread of COVID-19.
+We look forward to welcoming more visitors in our hospital, and we appreciate your assistance in stopping the spread of COVID-19.

 Telemedicine Visits Available